Life Alert Medical Alert Systems: Our Hands-On Review 2025

 I wouldn’t recommend Life Alert if you want:

 - Fall detection.
-Life Alert’s buttons work alright, but they require you to press them in order to trigger a call.
-If automatic fall detection is an important feature for you, then I’d recommend looking into LifeFone or Bay Alarm Medical.
+Life Alert’s buttons work well, but you must press them to trigger a call.
+If automatic fall detection is an important feature for you, I’d recommend looking into LifeFone or Bay Alarm Medical.

 - Flexible contracts.
 Three-year contracts are outliers in the medical alert community.
-Most companies use shorter contracts, and many, including ResponseNow and Medical Guardian, offer flexible options that don’t require lengthy commitments.
+Most companies use shorter contracts, and many, such as Medical Guardian, offer flexible options that don’t require lengthy commitments.

 - An affordable system.
 Life Alert is among the most expensive emergency response system providers.
 If you need a medical alert that will fit a tighter budget, then take a look at my list of the most affordable medical alert systems.